AlirezaRoshanzamir/alirezaroshanzamir.github.io/content/about/index.en.md

 After Resa, I transitioned to larger companies and joined Mahsan.
 Given the security nature of projects (often network-centric) and their emphasis on performance, many products were developed in C++.
 I worked in the VoIP team at Mahsan, focusing on data leakage prevention (DLP).
 I also conducted small courses on testing and software design, promoting these practices in the C++ domain.

 With the quality concerns I encountered in my early Mahsan years, I advanced to the Quality Team Technical Leader role.
 During this time, I contributed to quality metrics, policies, implementation, and infrastructure.
 Details are available in my resume and LinkedIn.
 We implemented our products using Python, often extending frameworks to match specific needs.
 While I enjoyed programming, I actively pursued architectural and testing practices, even conducting courses on CI/CD, Acceptance Test, Artifactory, Monorepo, and Living Documentation.

+After Mahsan, I joined Bimlogiq, an international startup based in Australia, as a Backend Team Leader.
+The company focuses on developing an AI assistant for Autodesk Revit, aimed at helping users automate tasks and create plugins without programming knowledge.
+In this role, I have been responsible for designing and implementing backend services, establishing CI/CD pipelines, developing business intelligence reporting systems, and building AI engine agents.